-When it comes to NRIs there are plenty of misconceptions.
+When it comes to NRIs, there are plenty of misconceptions.
 These are a result of ignorance.
 However, there is no point in continuing to live in a “blunderland” and it is time to come out of the cloud of ignorance.
-While the number of misconceptions regarding the non-resident Indians is numerous but we have decided to deal exclusively with some common ones.
+While the number of common misconceptions regarding NRIs is numerous but we have decided to deal exclusively with some common ones.
 Just check out what they happen to be.

 NRIs Don’t Have To Pay Taxes